Skip to main content

 Trend & Outlook

-This data points to a easing in workforce disruptions across New York, with filings falling below both recent and year-ago levels.
-The Wholesale Trade sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across New York, with filings falling below both recent and year-ago levels.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New York.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New York WARN notices, browse layoffs by state, or download the full dataset.